-The UOC is received in 44 gallon/200 litre steel drums.
-The UOC has to be pelletised suitable for chemical treatment in a series of fluidised beds.
-It is first analysed for sodium and if it contains above a set level it is pre-treated with a solution of ammonium sulphate, filtered, dried and then pelletised.
+The UOC is received in 200-liter steel drums.
+The UOC has to be pelletized suitable for chemical treatment in a series of fluidized beds.
+It is first analyzed for sodium, and, if it contains above a set level, it is pretreated with a solution of ammonium sulphate, filtered, dried, and then pelletized.

-Stage 1 - UOC to UO2.
-The pelletised low-sodium UOC is heated in hydrogen/nitrogen gas to reduce it to uranium dioxide (UO2).
+Stage 1 - The pelletized low-sodium UOC is heated in $H_2/N_2$ gas to reduce it to uranium dioxide (UO2).

-Stage 2 - UO2 to UF4.
-The UO2 pellets are heated in another fluidised bed in hydrogen fluoride gas to form uranium tetrafluoride (UF4) (green salt).
-This product still contains residual metallic and non-metallic impurities.
+Stage 2 - The UO2 pellets are heated in another fluidized bed in hydrogen fluoride (HF) gas to form uranium tetrafluoride (UF4) (green salt).
+This product still contains residual metallic and nonmetallic impurities.

-Stage 3 - The UF4 pellets are heated in another fluidised bed with fluorine gas (F2) to form the volatile uranium hexafluoride (UF6).
-Any impurities with involatile fluorides are removed in the residual pellets.
-Some impurities with volatile fluorides may be carried over with the UF6 product.
+Stage 3 - The $UF_4$ pellets are heated in another fluidized bed with fluorine gas ( $F_2$ ) to form volatile uranium hexafluoride ( $UF_6$ ).
+Any impurities with nonvolatile fluorides are removed in the residual pellets.
+Some impurities with volatile fluorides may be carried over with the $UF_6$ product.

-Stage 4 - If volatile impurities are detected, then the product is fractionally distilled to provide a UF6 final product meeting strict specifications.
+Stage 4 - If volatile impurities are detected, then the product is fractionally distilled to provide a $UF_6$ final product meeting strict specifications.